 Having a criminal record can sometimes prevent people from getting certain jobs, buying a home easily or other achieving other important milestones in life.
 While you might have made a mistake years ago, you shouldn't have to suffer because of a previous criminal conviction.
 Many but not all criminal convictions can be expunged.
 Those that are not eligible include felonies that carry a maximum sentence of life imprisonment or attempts to commit a felony that carries a maximum sentence of life imprisonment; certain sex offenses such as criminal sexual conduct in the first, second or third degree; and traffic violations.

-Clearing a person's criminal record can often be an extremely complicated legal process.
-Attorney Manley knows how to present a successful "motion to set aside a conviction."
-With deep knowledge of the complex expungement process and years of experience, he can help you get a fresh start.
-Call Michael P. Manley today if you want to learn more about clearing your name and moving on with your life.
+Clearing a person’s criminal record can often be an extremely complicated legal process.
+Our attorneys know how to present a successful “motion to set aside a conviction.”
+With deep knowledge of the complex expungement process and years of experience, we can help you get a fresh start.
+Call Manley & Manley today if you want to learn more about clearing your name and moving on with your life.